PellelNitram/OnlineHTR/README.md

 - [ ] Implement Bezier curve fitting algorithm.
 TODO: Note that I will not do that for now.
 - [ ] Publish trained model on [Hugging Face](https://huggingface.co/) for easy access.
 TODO: Do that after publication of repo if there is interest and if I have time.

+- [ ] Allow inference on own handwriting.

 ## 🚀 Installation

 TODO: Use conda env file to make installation process easier.